typescript-cheatsheets/react/README.md

 function useCallback<T extends Function>(callback: T, deps: DependencyList): T;
 ```

-Therefore, the following code will yield "`Parameter 'e' implicitly has an 'any' type.`" error in React >= 18, but not in React < 18.
+Therefore, the following code will yield "`Parameter 'e' implicitly has an 'any' type.`" error in React >= 18, but not <17.

 ```ts
 // @ts-expect-error Parameter 'e' implicitly has 'any' type.